Anglo American’s break-up could spark a mining bidding war, says top shareholder

 “There could be other bidders if it’s a smaller, more digestible entity.”

 Anglo’s copper assets are seen as the main prize to investors due to their use in everything from electric vehicles to computers.
-Heyl said the second bid “didn’t feel like it was a substantial improvement”.
+Rivals Glencore and Rio Tinto were also both said to be mulling counter bids for the firm before pulling back.

-Shares in Anglo American slumped beyond one per cent after the publication of its plans this morning, suggesting shareholders favour a takeover.
+Shares in Anglo American slumped beyond one per cent after the publication of its restructuring plans this morning, suggesting shareholders favour a takeover.

-BHP has until May 22 to return with a binding offer or walk away under UK takeover rules.
+BHP is widely expected to sweeten its second bid and possibly add cash.
+The Aussie miner has until May 22 to return with a binding offer or walk away under UK takeover rules.

 “The language in the release suggests it’s not the best and final offer,” said Todd Warren, a portfolio manager at Tribeca Investment Partners, which holds Anglo shares.